amoxuk/easyexcel/README.md

 # easyexcel
-A easy way to access excel file by windows COM.
+A easy way to access excel file (with password) by windows COM.